flyingrhinonz/nftwatch/README.md

 you change refresh speed again.
-- nftwatch is not a performance measurement tool - there are a few factors that prevent the BPS and PPS rates from being accurate, but as a rules troubleshooting assistant - it is close enough to be useful.
+- nftwatch is not a performance measurement tool - there are a few factors that prevent the BPS and PPS rates from being accurate, but it serves its main purpose of being a rules troubleshooting assistant as well as giving you fairly accurate stats.

 I initially wrote nftwatch because I wanted a realtime running output from nftables that was better than simply